Dry, Chapped Hands: a winter itch

 minutes rinse off.
 This not only nourishes the skin, but also keeps it soft.

-LEMON JUICE AND BARLEY POWDER: Take one tablespoon barley powder,
+Lemon Juice and Barely Powder: Take one tablespoon barley powder,

 one tablespoon lime juice.
 In case barley powder is not available, boil